Social domain: Family

 When considering the impact of the family on language two considerations should be made.
 On the one hand, family domains serve as speech communities in which the linguistic variety is different when compared to other domains.
 On the other hand, family is another crucial social institution in determining language policies.

 With respect to the first consideration, it is a common fact that individuals modify the way they speak by changing their vocabulary, pronunciation, and syntax of their speech according to who it is they are talking to and the circumstances and surroundings of their conversation.
 The family social domain is not the exception.
 Different factors contribute to what a family domain becomes: socioeconomic class, number of parents in the family, the number of children, etc. Considering that many factors can contribute to this domain, the variation within the domain is determined by the influences of the practices and ideologies that the family has.
 What contributes to the linguistic repertoires within the family social domains may include the proficiency of a speaker in this language; the context of speaking, for example, making sure that the language used is well understood by everyone who's present; association with positive experiences; and acknowledgement of the effects of using this language.

 With respect to language policy, family domain is a major locus of multilingual and monolingual experiences.
 The decisions of retaining the language or undergoing the language shift are often based in the families and they may not have any official status.
-For example, a decision of immigrant parents to only speak an L2 language with their child may lead the child being proficient only in that language and never acquiring L1 of his/her parents.
+For example, a decision of immigrant parents to only speak an L2 language with their child may lead the child being proficient only in that language and never acquiring L1 of his or her parents.
 Without this domain there would be loss in the way that information is transmitted through language.
 The three-generation theory argues that without family there is a loss of 'natural intergenerational transmission.'
 According to the three generation theory, the first generation of an immigrant family may not fully acquire the dominant language of the new location, but the second generation will learn this language and grow up bilingual.
 Meanwhile, by the third generation the knowledge of the L1 of the first generation will dissipate leading the immigrant family through language shift.
 To ensure the preservation of the language across generations, Fishman argued 'natural intergenerational transmission' is key.